bl-ake/relucent/README.md

 fig.show()
 ```

-The "NN" object returned by get_mlp_model inherits from torch.nn.Module, so you can train and manipulate it just like you're used to :)
+The `get_mlp_model` function returns a PyTorch Module, so you can train and manipulate it just like you're used to!

 Given some input point, you could get a minimal H-representation of the polyhedron containing it like this:
 ```